c-daniel-iii/TRG/README.md

-# TRG
+# Training Materials for Java
-This contains training and learning materials
+This contains training and learning materials, and exercises to have a recap on java programming.